Where to Eat at Disneyland Resort (Part 1)

 Carthay Circle (Buena Vista Street) $$$ – This Fine/Signature, Table Service, Unique/Themed restaurant offers dining on the second floor of a Unique/Themed building evoking the Golden Age of romantic and glamorous Hollywood.
 Fascinating historical photos; most glamorous restroom at the resort.
 Indoor and outdoor seating available.
 Lunch and dinner, with wine, beer and mixed drinks.
 Reservations HIGHLY recommended (mostly required).
 My latest favorite healthy meal: Chilled Soba Salad.

-UPDATE September 8, 2017: My friend & I enjoyed a fabulous lunch at Carthay Circle.
+September 8, 2017 visit report: My friend & I enjoyed a fabulous lunch at Carthay Circle.
 He ordered the Sesame & Ginger Crusted Salmon; I had the Chilled Soba Noodle Salad.
 Both were really delicious.
 I know that TripAdvisor and other sites include reviews about how expensive Carthay Circle is, and yes, it is one of the most expensive restaurants at DLR.
 However, you aren't just paying for your food.
-This is a very elegant restaurant in the outside world, complete with waiters in white shirts, ties and jackets (not character costumes), unique furnishings, and impeccable service.
+This is a very elegant restaurant even for the "non-Disney" world, complete with waiters in white shirts, ties and jackets (not character costumes), unique furnishings, and impeccable service.
 The waiters are not rushed and have time to talk (about the restaurant, including fun trivia) to the guests.

 Trivia: The building represents the architecture and details of the historic Carthay Circle Theater, where Snow White and the Seven Dwarfs premiered in 1937.
 A free tour of the Carthay Circle building is offered every day at 10:30 am.
 (I've done this tour twice.
 One time three people were on the tour and the other time four.
 It is really cool to learn about the history that inspired the building, and the cast member points out lots of cool features that reference either the Snow White movie or Walt Disney's early career.
 Lots of good trivia to amaze your Disney friends--and bore the others.)